f3-factory/F3com-data/development/main.md

         </tr>
         <tr>
             <td>F3 Boilerplate</td>
-            <td>A F3 boilerplate MVC website skeleton.
-It's basically a skeleton web application you can use to learn the Fat-Free Framework and use as a base for your future projects.</td>
+            <td>A F3 boilerplate MVC website skeleton using [HTML5 Boilerplate](http://html5boilerplate.com/ "HTML5 Boilerplate :: The web's most popular front-end template").<br>It's basically a skeleton web application you can use to learn the Fat-Free Framework and use as a base for your future projects.</td>
             <td><a href="https://github.com/vijinho" target="_blank">Vijay Mahrra</a></td>
             <td><a class="btn btn-info" href="https://github.com/vijinho/f3-boilerplate" target="_blank">view</a></td>
         </tr>